brihaspati/wix-style-react/docs/contribution/TESTING.md

 ### Component (Unit) Tests
 1. Tests are running with [`jest`](https://facebook.github.io/jest/) in and `JSDOM` environment.
-1. Test in this API level are ones the require browser-like environment but can still run without any visual rendering.
+1. Test in this API level are ones that require browser-like environment but can still run without any visual rendering.
 The nature of these tests is testing the behavior of a component and wiring methods.
 For example: clicking on a component triggers a callback, changing the input value, etc...
 1. Every component will have the test file next to it with the convention of `ComponentName.spec.js`.
 1. Every component uses and expose a **driver**, to help interacting with the component.
 Read more about drivers [here](./TEST_DRIVERS.md).
 The driver naming convention is `ComponentName.driver.js`